ReaperOAK/KCAdashboard/src/components/docs.md

 ## Feature Overview

+## July 2025: Common Password Input Components

+- Added `PasswordInput` (for React state forms) and `FormikPasswordField` (for Formik forms) to `components/common/`.
+- Both provide accessible, reusable password fields with show/hide toggle and Heroicons.
+- Used in Login, Register, and Reset Password forms for consistent UX.

 KCAdashboard includes modular, single-responsibility React components for:
 - Chess dashboard and gameplay (see `chess/`)
 - Quiz management and participation (see `quiz/`)